 Your C5 and C6 vertebrae are located in the cervical portion of your spine, otherwise known as the neck.
-Physical therapy for C5 & C6 ranges from reducing pain and symptom levels by properly taking care of this region to strengthening and stretching exercises that return your neck to a functioning level.
-Since not all treatments or exercises may be for you, check with your doctor first.
+Physical therapy for C5 and C6 ranges from reducing pain and symptom levels by properly taking care of this region to strengthening and stretching exercises that return your neck to a functioning level.
+Since not all treatments or exercises may be right for you, check with your doctor first.

 Choose from a number of heat treatments such as taking warm baths or showers, using a heating pad or applying moist heat packs to your neck for 20 minutes.
 Make a homemade heat pack by soaking a towel in hot water until thoroughly heated.
 Remove the towel and thoroughly wring out before applying to your sore neck.
 Remember not to apply heat for too long in order to prevent overheating or burning.

 Do a neck tilt by sitting upright in a firm chair.
 Place your feet firmly on the floor.
 Gently tilt your head toward your right shoulder.
-Hold this stretch for 10 seconds.
+Hold this stretch for 20 seconds.
 Slowly return to the original position.
 Relax for 10 seconds.
 Repeat this exercise 10 times.
 Do the exercise again by tilting your head to the left side.
 Repeat this exercise three times daily.